aws-samples/aws-cloudhsm-cloudformation-template/README.md

   * An EC2 UserData script is used in conjunction with [`AWS::CloudFormation::Init`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) to bootstrap the CloudHSM client instance
     * CloudWatch agent is configured
     * Package dependencies are installed
-    * CloudHSM cluster certificate is generated
+    * CloudHSM cluster certificate is generated and stored in AWS Secrets Manager
     * CloudHSM cluster is initialized
     * CloudHSM client service is started
-    * CloudHSM cluster CO password is set and cluster is activated
+    * An initial value for the CloudHSM cluster crypto officer password is set and stored in Secrets Manager
-    * HSMs are added as necessary
+    * CloudHSM cluster is activated
-    * Optionally, `kmsuser` is added to the cluster and KMS custom key store is created and connected to the cluster
+    * Additional HSMs are added as necessary per the value of the parameter `pNumHsms`

-Deletion of the stack generally reverses this process.
-When the CloudFormation custom resource is called with the `delete` action, a CloudHSM cluster delete state machine is executed to delete the HSMs and the cluster.
+    * Optionally, a `kmsuser` is added to the cluster and KMS custom key store is created and connected to the cluster

-##### Monitoring Step Functions state machines
+#### Monitoring Step Functions state machines

 During creation of the stack, you can open the AWS Step Functions console and select the cluster creation state machine to monitor progress of the creation of the cluster and the first HSM.